tobiverh/MMI_put_what_where/README.md

-#Intall project
+# Install project
+To install the project, follow these instructions:
+1. Clone this repository to your computer.
+1. Open a terminal
-1. Navigate to directory .../MMI_put_what_where
+2. Navigate your directory to `.../MMI_put_what_where`
-2. Run `pip install -e .`
+3. Run `pip install -e .`
-   - The `-e` flag installs the project in editor mode, so you can change the source code without having to reinstall.
+   - The `-e` flag installs the project in editor mode, so you can change the source code without having to re-install. <br>
+     If you don't intend to edit anything, running `pip install .` should be sufficient.
+   - `.` refers to your current working directory.
+   - Running `pip` won't work if you don't have Python installed properly on your computer

+You should now have the project installed.